openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 Sample-based estimation of area and accuracy
 --------------------------------------------

-Once you have either a land use/land cover (LULC) map (`module 2`_) or a change detection map (`module 3`_), the next step is to estimate the area within each LULC type or change type and the error associated with your map (this Module).
-All maps have errors, for example model output errors from pixel mixing or input data noise.
+Once you have either a land use/land cover (LULC) map (`Module 2`_) or a change detection map (`Module 3`_), the next step is to estimate the area within each LULC type or change type and the error associated with your map (the current Module).
+All maps have errors (e.g. model output errors from pixels mixing or input data noise).
 Our objective is to create unbiased estimates of the area for each mapped category.

 To do this, we will use sample-based estimations of area and error instead of ‘pixel counting' approaches.
 Pixel counting approaches simply sum the area belonging to each different class.
-However, this doesn't account for classification errors--for example, the probability that a pixel classified as wetland should be open water.
+However, this doesn't account for classification errors (e.g. the probability that a pixel classified as wetland should be open water).
 Therefore, the pixel counting approach provides no quantification of sampling errors and no assurance that estimates are unbiased or that uncertainties are reduced (Stehman, 2005; GFOI, 2016).

 Sample-based estimations of area and error create estimations of errors in pixel classification and use this to inform estimations of area.
-Therefore, sample-based estimations are in keeping with the IPCC General Guidelines (2006) that estimates should not be over- or under- estimates, and that uncertainty should be reduced as much as practically possible.
+Therefore, sample-based estimations abide by the IPCC General Guidelines (2006) that estimates should not be over- or under- estimates, and that uncertainty should be reduced as much as practically possible.
 For more information on the theory behind choosing sample-based estimations of area and error over pixel counting approaches, see:

 * GFOI.
 2016.
 Integration of remote-sensing and ground-based observations for estimation of emissions and removals of greenhouse gases in forests: Methods and Guidance from the Global Forest Observations Initiative, Edition 2.0, Food and Agriculture Organization, Rome
 * GOFC-GOLD.
 2016.
 A sourcebook of methods and procedures for monitoring and reporting anthropogenic greenhouse gas emissions and removals associated with deforestation, gains and losses of carbon stocks in forests remaining forests, and forestation.
 GOFC-GOLD Report version COP22-1, (GOFC-GOLD Land Cover Project Office, Wageningen University, The Netherlands)